-The Company meets its day-to-day working capital requirements and medium- and long-term funding requirements through the cash and short term deposits described in note 17 and the facilities described in note 18.
-In addition the Company has access to £225m of undrawn bank facilities if required until August 2025.
+The Company meets its day-to-day working capital requirements and medium and long term funding requirements through the cash and short term deposits described in note 17 and the facilities described in note 18.
+In addition, the Company has access to £225m of undrawn bank facilities if required until August 2025.
 Under some of the facilities the Company is required to comply with an interest cover and gearing covenant tested quarterly.

-The Directors have considered the financial position of the Company and cash flow forecasts for the period from the date of approval of these Financial Statements through 31 July 2024 (the going concern review period) and have concluded they will be able to meet their liabilities as they fall due and comply with the covenants for the going concern review period.
-In coming to this conclusion, the directors have evaluated the impact of the 'cost of living' crisis on revenues and debt collectability and reviewed the financing requirements of the company.
+The Directors have considered the financial position of the Company and cash flow forecasts for the period from the date of approval of these Financial Statements through 30 September 2024 (the going concern review period) and have concluded they will be able to meet their liabilities as they fall due and comply with the covenants for the going concern review period.
+In coming to this conclusion, the directors have evaluated the impact of the 'cost of living' crisis and climate change on revenues and debt collectability, the repayment of the £50m index linked bond which took place in July 2023 from the proceeds of the March 2023 bond issue and reviewed the financing requirements of the company.

-The Directors have noted there is debt falling due for repayment within 12 months, in particular a £50m index linked bond due in July 2023 and £150m of European Investment Bank loans due in early 2024.
-Based on the Company's credit rating, consistently strong operating performance, market experience for the company and other water companies and a successful history of issuing bonds and raising debt over the past 20 years, most recently in March 2023, the Directors are satisfied that the issuance of debt included within the forecasts prepared for the going concern period is achievable.
+The Directors have noted there is further debt falling due for repayment within 12 months, in particular £150m of European Investment Bank loans due in early 2024.
+Based on consistently strong operating performance, market experience for the company and other water companies and a successful history of issuing bonds and raising debt over the past 20 years, most recently in March 2023, the Directors are satisfied that the issuance of debt included within the forecasts prepared for the going concern period is achievable.